 Jocelin Jenkins has served as the Director of Day Programming for United Cerebral Palsy of South Carolina since March 2016.
 She has a Bachelor’s degree in Psychology and a Master of Science degree in Criminal Justice.
 She has four years of experience working with people with disabilities.
 Prior to joining UCP of South Carolina, Jocelin worked as an early interventionist for children ages 6 and under.

 Human Resources Manager

 Kionia Ryant has been with United Cerebral Palsy of South Carolina since March 2014.
 She has a Bachelor’s degree in Business Management and a Master in Business Administration degree with a concentration in Human Resources.
-Kionia has more than six years in progressive beginning to end human resource experience, along with over fifteen years of management experience.
+Kionia has more than six years of progressively responsible human resource experience and more than fifteen years of management experience.
 In addition to her commitment to UCP of South Carolina, she volunteers with hospice and serves as a respite care giver for a family member with a disability.